skbuddy/Coursera-Financial-Aid-Answers/README.md

 I am pursuing my graduation in computer science.
 Also, I have a keen interest in doing projects with c++ as it is the faster than some of the advance level language and C++ programmers are in demand in software and IT industry.
 I want to complete the course due to my curiosity and also that I can put a good CV to get applied to a job.
 This course will boost my job prospects after graduation from my institute.
 It will help perform better in carrying out various programs in a computer language and give me an edge over my competitors.
 A verified certificate will attach credibility to the certificate I receive from this course.
 I plan to complete all assignments on or before time.
 Also, I intend to participate in Discussion Forums, which I have found to supplement my learning immensely in the other online courses I have taken on Coursera.
 I also plan to grade assignments that are to peer-reviewed which I believe will an invaluable learning opportunity.

 # Would you consider using a low-interest loan to pay for your courses?

+If you dont want to take a loan to pay the course fee then you should answer NO.

 ## If you answered no, please help us understand why.

 My father has taken up an education loan from the bank to pay my college fees.
 In these circumstances, my father cannot afford to take another loan nor I as I don't earn anything right now.